wendywarren/ac-type/_type-facts/the-font-industry.md

 ---
 layout: default
+type: subpage
 title: "The Font Industry"
+sortorder: 7.2
 deck: "Type Facts are units of knowledge about the type world in general."
-sortorder: 7.2
 ---
 How does a font go from the typographer's mind to the market.